Estimated reading time: 7 minutes

-When you’re busy with life, having this added level of security helps ease your mind in knowing those left behind, won’t end up in financial dire straits because of your demise.
+When you’re busy with life, having this added level of security helps ease your mind.
+Just knowing those left behind, won’t end up in financial dire straits because of your demise.

-Medical bills, emergency home repairs, and other surprise expenses can take a toll on anyone’s financial situation if they aren’t prepared.
+No matter who you are, medical bills, emergency home repairs, and other surprise expenses can take a toll on anyone’s financial situation.
 Or, worse yet, don’t have an emergency fund established.

 If increasing your cash accounts is something you want to work on, then I suggest you read: Build Your Savings With Low-Risk Laddering Strategies.
-It entails what your cash cushion should factor in, all the way to your long-term savings goals.
+It entails what your cash cushion should entail, and includes your long-term savings goals as well.

-In the event those cash accounts are looking a little on the anemic side, it can still be difficult to cover those surprises.
-That is until you do an internal audit as to where else you may have some extra cash stashed away.
+In the event those cash accounts are looking a little on the anemic side, it can be difficult to cover those unwanted surprises.
+That is, until you do an internal audit as to where else you may have some extra cash stashed away.

-By doing this quick brain-check, it may have led you down a path, which was directing you towards your permanent life insurance policy.
-And this is where you ask yourself — is it possible to borrow against my life insurance?
+By doing a quick brain-check, it may lead you down a path, directing you towards your permanent life insurance policy.
+And, where you ask yourself — is it possible to borrow against my life insurance?